Welcome to Sky #2: Player Actions

 While you can normally attack whichever enemies you’d like, certain Keywords can modify what you can choose to attack.

 If a player has a Unit with Guard, their Hero cannot be attacked, but their other Units can still be attacked normally.
-Guard Units are always placed to the Front (right) of the Hero.
+Guard Units are always placed to the Right of their Hero.

 Conversely, a Unit with the Stealth keyword cannot be attacked until its controller’s Hero has been damaged in the same turn, “breaking” its Stealth and allowing it to be attacked.
 At the end of the turn, it will re-Stealth itself.
-Stealth Units are always placed to the Back (left) of the Hero and to the Front (right) of any non-Stealth Units.
+Stealth Units are always placed to the Left of the Hero and to the Right of any non-Stealth Units.